SAP-archive/teched2020-developer-keynote/abap/README.md

 Currently abapGit does not handle the creation of the HTTP service, so you will need to create that manually and configure that service to point to the handler class ZCL_CDC_REST_SERVICE.

-## Running the app

-Now that all objects are activated, you can test the RAP application by going to the service binding selecting the entity, and clicking the "Preview" button.